 (3) For the purposes of subsection (2)(a) the Minister may determine different sums in respect of houses in different areas of the State.

+[Section 46 amended by No. 28 of 2006 s.
+332.]

 47. Payment of subsidies on account of loans made to eligible persons

-(1) For the purpose of assisting eligible persons in obtaining houses and land by subsidising the rate or amounts of interest payable in respect of loans made to them by approved lending institutions, the Commission may, with the approval of the Minister —
+(1) For the purpose of assisting eligible persons in obtaining houses and land by subsidising the rate or amounts of interest payable in respect of loans made to them by approved lending institutions, the Authority may, with the approval of the Minister —

 (a) make payments, on such terms and conditions as the Minister approves, to approved lending institutions that make loans to approved persons on the security of freehold or leasehold property by way of mortgage;